 We’re delighted that you're interested in applying to one of our graduate programs.
-You'll find everything you need here to apply, along with links to general university information about finances, benefits, and housing.
+In this section, you'll find important application information, along with links to general university information about finances, benefits, and housing.

-For applicants with an undergraduate design degree and professional experience the School of Design offers:
+For applicants with an undergraduate design degree and professional experience:

-For applicants from other disciplines transitioning into design:
+For applicants from other disciplines seeking to study design:

 Educational and Professional Requirements